Rate Reduction of Blind Quantum Data Compression with Local Approximations Based on Unstable Structure of Quantum States: Compression Protocol Using Finite Local Approximations

 Thus, this approximation reduces the compression rate to about half of the original rate. \end{example}

 Next, we show an example for which a finite approximation dramatically changes the KI structure of a given ensemble.
-For this example, we can see a large reduction of the compression rate compared with the compression rate under asymptotically vanishing errors. \begin{example}~ Let $\omega_a \in \mathcal{D}(\mathcal{H}_a)$ and $\omega_b \in \mathcal{D}(\mathcal{H}_b)$ be density operators.
-Define $2N$-dimensional density operators
+For this example, we can see a large reduction of the compression rate compared with the compression rate under asymptotically vanishing errors. \begin{example}~ Let $0 < \epsilon < 1/2$ be a fixed positive number.
+Let $\omega_a \in \mathcal{D}(\mathcal{H}_a)$ and $\omega_b \in \mathcal{D}(\mathcal{H}_b)$ be density operators.
+Let $N$ be a positive integer, and define $2N$-dimensional density operators

+with $0 < \alpha < 1/(4N)$.
+Here, the off-diagonal elements of $\sigma_2$ are all zero, and we omit writing these elements in the matrix form above.
+The states $\sigma_1$ and $\sigma_2$ do not have redundant parts.
+We show the proof in Appendix~\ref{appendix:example2}.